 AVERT DOSE | Determining the most effective mobility training program early after stroke

 Ongoing uncertainty around the world about the safest and most effective early training approaches after stroke prompted this clinical trial.
-Using our global network of acute hospitals treating people with stroke, we’ll recruit more than 2,500 patients from over 50 hospitals in Australia, New Zealand, United Kingdom, India, Taiwan, Singapore and Malaysia into the study, testing a range of evidence-informed mobility-based treatment protocols to determine the optimal approach.
-Physiotherapists and nurses deliver the training, starting within 48 hours of stroke, throughout the patient’s acute stay or 14 days (whichever is sooner).
+Using our global network of acute hospitals treating people with stroke, we have recruited patients from over 50 hospitals in Australia, United Kingdom, Ireland, India, Brazil, Singapore and Malaysia into the study, testing a range of evidence-informed mobility-based treatment protocols to determine the optimal approach.
+Physiotherapists and nurses delivered the training, starting within 48 hours of stroke, throughout the patient’s acute stay or 14 days (whichever was sooner).

-We’re using a new trial design approach called an adaptive clinical trial (full name; multi-arm, multi-stage, covariate-adjusted, response-adaptive randomised clinical trial).
+We used a new trial design approach called an adaptive clinical trial (full name; multi-arm, multi-stage, covariate-adjusted, response-adaptive randomised clinical trial).
 The design means that as the trial progresses and the outcomes for each person are known, an algorithm that controls where new patients are randomly allocated adjusts to favour recruitment into the treatments that show the most promise.
-Recruitment commenced in 2019 and with the assistance of over 2,500 volunteers we expect to have the information we need to roll out new evidence-based training protocols by 2023.
+Recruitment commenced in 2019 and concluded in December 2025.

 Aim